Overview

 Prevention

-If you or your partner has close relatives with cystic fibrosis, you both may choose to have genetic testing before having children.
-The test, which is performed in a lab on a sample of blood, can help determine your risk of having a child with CF.
+If you or your partner have close relatives with cystic fibrosis, you both may choose to have genetic testing before having children.
+Testing done in a lab on a sample of blood can help find out your risk of having a child with CF.

-If you're already pregnant and the genetic test shows that your baby may be at risk of cystic fibrosis, your doctor can conduct additional tests on your developing child.
+If you're already pregnant and the genetic test shows that your baby may be at risk of CF, your healthcare professional can do other tests on your unborn child.

 Genetic testing isn't for everyone.
-Before you decide to be tested, you should talk to a genetic counselor about the psychological impact the test results might carry.
+Before you decide to be tested, talk with a genetic counselor about the mental health impact the test results might have.

 Living with cystic fibrosis?